SOBR Safe (OTCMKTS:SOBR) vs. Magnum Opus Acquisition (NYSE:OPA) Critical Contrast

 Risk and Volatility

-This is a summary of recent ratings and price targets for SOBR Safe and Magnum Opus Acquisition, as provided by MarketBeat.
+This is a summary of current ratings for SOBR Safe and Magnum Opus Acquisition, as reported by MarketBeat.com.

 |Sell Ratings